GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/data-processing/ray/README.md

   DOCKER_IMAGE_URL="us-docker.pkg.dev/${PROJECT_ID}/data-processing/dp:v1.0.0"
   ```

+## Configuration

 - Create a Cloud Storage bucket to store the data

   ```
   gcloud storage buckets create gs://${DATA_BUCKET} --project ${PROJECT_ID} --uniform-bucket-level-access
   ```

-- Download the raw data csv file from [Kaggle][kaggle] and store it into the bucket created in the previous step.
+- Download the raw data csv file from [Kaggle](https://kaggle.com) and store it into the bucket created in the previous step.

   - You will need kaggle cli to download the file.
 The kaggle cli can be installed using the following [instructions](https://github.com/Kaggle/kaggle-api#installation).
   - To use the cli you must create an API token.
 To create the token, register on kaggle.com if you already don't have an account.
 Go to kaggle.com/settings > API > Create New Token, the downloaded file should be stored in $HOME/.kaggle/kaggle.json.
 Note, you will have to create the dir $HOME/.kaggle.